 Using pliers, twirl the long wire down into a squiggly curl (this will form the wire curl that will hold your memos or photos).

 Once the wire part is done, you can finish off your shoes by adding other embellishments like flowers or words, which I adhered with hot glue.

 Your shoes are now ready to hold any little scraps your heart desires!
 These would be so fun to personalize and would also make great place card holders for a dinner party (for those of you admirable people out there who cook)!

 Washi is truly a wonderful material.
 Here are the tapes I used, along with other supplies that you can get at Simon Says Stamp:

-I can't wait to see what techniques you'd like to share with us!
-Upload your projects to the Simon Says Stamp Monday Challenge Blog for your chance to win $50 to the Simon Says Stamp store!
+With a theme of Anything Goes, there's no reason NOT to upload your creations to the Simon Says Stamp Monday Challenge Blog for your chance to win a $50 voucher to the Simon Says Stamp store.